kyleect/introduction-to-browser-automation/README.md

 Composed Actions:

-- Login to the login form
+- Login in as user

+### Advanced Design Patterns

+This [blog post](https://www.testingrequired.com/blog/modern-page-objects) goes in to more advanced page object design patterns: root element, applying page object to element query results, proxying method calls to the root element.